everettjf/vscode-filter-line/README.md

-# filter-line README
+# Filter Line README

-Filter line for current opening file by strings/regular expressions.
+Filter line for current opening file by strings/regular expressions, generating the result in a new file.

 ## Features